 Kara wants to know everything about everything, but especially about God.
 She looked high and low for a very long time before finally understanding that to know anything about God, you have to get to know God, and the only real way to do that is by accepting his invitation to know his son.
 Since making that decision, she’s gone to Mozambique and Guatemala on mission, made wonderful friends all over Pathway, leads a Life Group, and finally started grad school studying Ministry and Theology at Bethel University!
-When she’s not at the office making sure everyone's records are up to date (she is our Church Management System Coordinator, after all), you’ll probably find her studying, listening to music, or coordinating the chaos of her husband and homeschooled kids and their mini-zoo.
+When she’s not at the office making sure everyone's records are up to date (she is our Church Management System Associate Director, after all), you’ll probably find her studying, listening to music, or coordinating the chaos of her husband and homeschooled kids and their mini-zoo.

 What are you into right now?

 I love The Chosen!
 Seeing the characters of Jesus and his disciples come alive and the nuances of passages of scripture that we tend to slide right over but which give so much depth and dimension to those characters is really powerful.

 I also love exploring Spotify for Christian artists that don’t get played on the local radio stations.
 Some of my faves are Sandra McCracken, Ellie Holcomb, and JJ Heller.
 I like the folky bluegrass feel.